 Test the Name

 Once you’ve narrowed down your potential brand names, it’s time to test them out.
-Introduce your possible brand names to people and explain your future brand.
+Introduce your possible company name to people and explain your future brand.
 Explain your product or service and the market you plan to target.
 Then choose one image or logo and stick with it.

 Incorporate Your Brand Name Everywhere